Mark Trahant: Books

 Trahant authored Pictures of Our Nobler Selves, a history of American Indian contributions to journalism published by Freedom Forum in 1996.

 He contributed to a commissioned exhibit, The Whole Salmon, published by the Sun Valley Center for the Arts in 2003.
 He also contributed a chapter to Lewis and Clark Through Indian Eyes, an anthology edited by Alvin M. Josephy Jr. and published in 2006.

 His book The Last Great Battle of the Indian Wars was published in 2010, dealing with the federal government's Indian termination policy and the rise of Native American self-determination in the mid-20th century.

 Honors and awards

 Trahant, as a co-author of a series on federal Indian policy, was a finalist for the 1988 Pulitzer Prize for National Reporting.
 Trahant's awards and honors include Best Columnist from the Native American Journalists Association and the Society of Professional Journalists, a Ruhl Fellowship, and co-winner of the Heywood Broun Award.
 He was a 2009-2010 Kaiser Media Fellow.
 In 1995 Trahant was a visiting professional scholar at The Freedom Forum's First Amendment Center at Vanderbilt University.
-He serves as a Trustee of the Diversity Institute, an affiliate of the Freedom Forum, based in Washington, D.C.
 Trahant was a juror for the Pulitzer Prize in 2004 and 2005.
+Trahant received the 2025 I.F.
+Stone Medal for journalistic independence from the Nieman Foundation at Harvard.